neerajnj26/BSNL-App-Final/README.md

 * In case it doesnot work,
     - `npm install --legacy-peer-deps`
     - `npm i --force`
-* Run `ionic serve` in a terminal from the project root.
+* Run `ionic serve` in a terminal from the project root.# BSNL-App-Final